ddc-java-12/personal-android-project-darbach/docs/index.md

+---
+title: Overview
+description: Project summary and intended users
+menu: Overview
+order: 0
+---
 ## Summary

-Dice Crunch provides players the ability to simulate polyhedral dice rolls with a variety of useful math operatoions.
+**Dice Crunch** provides players the ability to simulate polyhedral dice rolls with a variety of useful math operatoions.
 Create formula for multiple dice, add, subtract, drop the lowest roll, and more!
 Save dice formulas that you want to use often for quick access.

 ## Intended users